bhague1281/kevin-bacon-project/readme.txt

 B.H.: Implemented InDegree, OutDegree, Begin, and End B.H.: Wrote and implemented 4 functions (stated above) for SymbolDirectedGraph.
 B.H.: Defined typedef for AdjIterator.
 File compilable on linprog.
+A.K.: Impemented Push() (for both graph types).
+Use of rehash is VERY inefficient, for insert, but will help with read.
+Can be removed if needed.